como-instalar-firmware-micropython

-Now that we know what MicroPython is, and we have installed an IDE on our computer, it’s time to upload the firmware to our board.
+Now that we know what MicroPython is and have installed an IDE on our computer, it’s time to upload the firmware to our board.

-The firmware is the software that is loaded directly onto the hardware of a device, and that it runs during its operation.
+The firmware is the software that is loaded directly onto a device’s hardware and that it executes during its operation.

-In the case of MicroPython, the firmware is a lightweight version of the Python interpreter that runs on the microcontroller of the board.
-This firmware allows executing Python code on the device.
+In the case of MicroPython, the firmware is a lightweight version of the Python interpreter that runs on the board’s microcontroller.
+This firmware allows Python code to be executed on the device.

-The good news is that it is very easy to install it on our board.
+The good news is that it’s very easy to install on our board.
 Let’s see how to do it.

 Download the MicroPython Firmware